ucrcsedept/course-support/learning_modules/docker/docker-setup/README.md

 3. While technically optional to install, Docker Deskop provides a very useful graphical interface to keep track of containers and images, and an easy way to run/stop containers.

-Download the latest version of Docker Desktop for your distribution [here](https://docs.docker.com/desktop/release-notes/).
+Download the latest version of Docker Desktop for your distribution <a target="_blank" rel="noopener noreferrer" href="https://docs.docker.com/desktop/release-notes/">here</a>.

 4. Install the package using `apt` (make sure you are in the directory where the Docker Desktop package was downloaded):